anyfruit/anyfruit.github.io/index.md

 My research assistant experience at the [Motor Development Lab](https://www.bu.edu/motordevlab/), where I am fortunate to be advised by Professor [Simone Gill](https://www.bu.edu/sargent/profile/simone-gill/) and her PhD student [Chi Whan Choi](https://www.researchgate.net/profile/Chi-Whan-Choi), provided me a lot of insights of how to handle with real-world dataset and challenges.
 This experience has also strengthened my analytical and research skills.

 I am actively seeking internship opportunities for Summer 2025, eager to contribute my expertise in data science, machine learning, and data engineering to innovative projects that drive meaningful impact.
-You can find my CV [here].
+You can find my CV [here](https://github.com/anyfruit/anyfruit.github.io/blob/main/Kejing%20Yan%20Resume%203.pdf).

 ---